peteroupc/peteroupc.github.io/morealg.md

 _Proof:_ These functions can be simulated by a finite-state machine (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup>.
 This corresponds to a full-domain pushdown automaton that has no stack symbols other than EMPTY, never pushes symbols onto the stack, and pops the only symbol EMPTY from the stack whenever it transitions to a final state of the finite-state machine. &#x25a1;

+> **Note:** An unbounded stack size is necessary for a pushdown automaton to simulate functions that a finite-state machine can't.
+With a bounded stack size, there is a finite-state machine where each state not only holds the pushdown automaton's original state, but also encodes the contents of the stack (which is possible because the stack's size is bounded); each operation that would push, pop, or change the top symbol transitions to a state with the appropriate encoding of the stack instead.

 **Proposition 4:** _If a full-domain pushdown automaton can generate words with the same letter such that the length of each word follows a probability distribution, then that distribution's probability generating function is in class **PDA**._

 A _probability generating function_ has the form _p_<sub>0</sub>\*_&lambda;_<sup>0</sup> + _p_<sub>1</sub>\*_&lambda;_<sup>1</sup> + ..., where _p_<sub>_i_</sub> (a _coefficient_) is the probability of getting _i_.